scmschmidt/trento_checks_for_supportconfig/README.md

 - `critical`
   The check failed.
 The message section should explain why and the remediation section guides to a solution including links to official documentation.

   > :exclamation: It is possible, that the check failed because the supportconfig missed relevant data or the wrong provider has been chosen.
+  > Check the manifest of the hosts with `tcsc hosts status GROUPNAME -d`.

 - `error` \
   An error can have multiple reasons.
 Here a few examples: